Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock

 We do, however, show that under this choice of $\Lambda$, we also recover gravitational time dilation in a Schwarzchild metric to leading order, as we show in Section (\ref{sec: grav_time}), lending credence to this choice.
 We note that the choice of a positive $\Lambda$ in the constraint is essential in obtaining the effective interaction with the correct (negative) sign, corresponding to an attractive Newtonian potential and in agreement with classical GR at leading order.
 In contemporary works such as ref. \citep{CastroRuiz2017}, the same sign emerges directly from mass–energy equivalence and the negative Newtonian potential.
 In our Page–Wootters construction, the positive coupling in the constraint leads, through the constraint enforcing opposite shifts of the clock and the system, to the required negative sign in the effective Hamiltonian coupling.
-It is worth emphasizing that this Newtonian gravitational interaction has emerged as a consequence of interaction added at the level of the Wheeler de-Witt constraint between the coordinate clock and the system of particles.
-No direct, a-priori interaction was introduced between the particles, but it has emerged as a consequence of matter interacting with the coordinate clock.
-Note in particular that the charges of the emergent force are the self-Hamiltonians of the particles, as is appropriate for gravity under the mass-energy equivalence.
+It is worth emphasizing that this Newtonian gravitational-like interaction has emerged as a consequence of interaction added at the level of the Wheeler de-Witt constraint between the coordinate clock and the system of particles.
+No direct, a-priori interaction was introduced between the particles, but it has emerged as a consequence of matter universally interacting with the coordinate clock.
+Note, in particular, that the charges of the emergent force are the self-Hamiltonians of the particles, as is appropriate for gravity under the mass-energy equivalence.